Lao Birth Certificate Translation

 NAATI-Certified Lao Translator for Birth Certificate

-The Lao birth certificate typically includes the child’s full name, date and place of birth, the names of the parent(s), their occupations, and address.
-Additional details like the hospital’s name, attending doctor’s signature, and the birth register’s information may also be recorded.
-We offer certified birth certificate translations, commonly required for immigration purposes.
+The Lao birth certificate generally includes the child’s name, birth date, place of birth, and the names of the parent(s), along with their occupations and address at the time of registration.
+Additional information might include the hospital name, attending doctor’s signature, and the official register of births.
+We offer professional birth certificate translations, commonly required for immigration and legal proceedings.

 Why Choose Us?